ProvisionGenie/ProvisionGenie/Docs/DeploymentGuide.md

 ## Steps

-### 1. App registration for Dataverse
+### 1. App registration for deployment of Dataverse tables

+#### App registration for deployment of Dataverse tables using in Azure portal

-You can register the app either in the Azure Portal or in a VLI if your choice (PowerShell, CLI for Microsoft 365, Azure CLI).
+You will need to register an app in Azure AD in order to deploy the dataverse tables to your tenant.
+You can register the app either in the Azure Portal or in a CLI of your choice (PowerShell, CLI for Microsoft 365, Azure CLI).
 This guide provides you with an option to use the Azure portal and Azure ClI.
-If you prefer to use Azure CLI, please select [App registration with Azure CLI](DeploymentGuide.md#Azure-CLI)
+If you prefer to use Azure CLI, please select [App registration with Azure CLI](DeploymentGuide.md#App-registration-for-deployment-of-Dataverse-tables-using-in-Azure-portal)

 * Go to [portal.azure.com](https://portal.azure.com)
 * Log in